bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_ui.md

 ---------------

-## DATABC SERVICES RESOURCE NAMING AND DESCRIBING GUIDELINES - DRAFT
+## DataBC Services naming and describing guidelines - DRAFT

 This section is currently being developed.